RedHatInsights/policies-engine/external/README.md

 Running Kafka instance is required to process inbound messages through the queue.
 If none exists, one can start Kafka with ``docker run --rm -e RUNTESTS=0 --net=host lensesio/fast-data-dev``

-To start a clean instance of Custom Policies Engine, run in this directory: ``mvn quarkus:dev``
+To start a clean instance of Policies Engine, run in this directory: ``mvn quarkus:dev``

 Alternative, create container images from ``src/main/docker/Dockerfile.jvm``